 Peripheral Blood CD8+ Cytotoxic T Cells, Frozen

-Human CD8+ cytotoxic T cells are isolated from peripheral blood mononuclear cells by depleting cells expressing CD4, CD14, CD16, CD19, CD20, CD36, CD56, CD66b, CD123, TCRγ/δ, and CD235a using immunomagnetic particles leaving purified, untouched CD8+ cytotoxic T cells.
-Isolated cells are characterized by flow cytometry before cryopreservation to ensure a highly pure and viable cell population.
+Human peripheral blood CD8+ cytotoxic T cells are enriched by depleting cells expressing CD4, CD14, CD15, CD16, CD19, CD34, CD36, CD56, CD61, CD123, TCRγ/δ, and CD235a from the mononuclear cell population using immunomagnetic particles leaving purified, untouched CD8+ cytotoxic T cells.
+Isolated cells are characterized by flow cytometry to ensure a highly pure and viable cell population.

 Cells were obtained using Institutional Review Board (IRB) approved consent forms and protocols.